roger-that-dev/observable-states/README.md

 7. Any node can start a `Campaign`.
 8. Nodes can pledge to multiple `Campaign`s.
 9. After the campaign ends, it is OK to exit the `Campaign` state and all the `Pledge` states.
-10. Only campaign managers can cancel pledges and a pledge cancellation must be accompanied with a
+10. Only campaign managers can cancel pledges and a pledge cancellation must be accompanied with a campaign state and campaign End command.

 ## Pre-Requisites